HASwitchPlate/openHASP/docs/10-layouts.md

 classes: wide
 ```

-**Note:** If the page contains a table of contents, it will no longer appear to the right.
+> **Note:**</br>If the page contains a table of contents, it will no longer appear to the right.
 Instead it will be forced into the main content container directly following the page's title.
-{: .notice--info}

 ### Table of contents